zerotier/docs/docs/dns.md

 ## Technical Prerequisites

-This Quickstart was written using two machines - one Ubuntu virtual machine on Digital Ocean, and one OSX laptop on a residential ISP.
+This Quickstart was written using two machines - one Ubuntu virtual machine on Digital Ocean, and one macOS laptop on a residential ISP.
 To follow along step by step, you'll need to provision equivalent infrastructure.
 If you use different platforms, you should be able to figure out what to do with minimal effort.